evmos/docs/docs/protocol/evmos-cli/alternative-dbs.md

 a performance boost for state-sync and fast-sync processes, it takes a toll on the resources required for the node.
-Additionally, the block processing time is higher, which enhances the chances of missing blocks in validator nodes
+Additionally, the block processing time is higher, which enhances the chances of missing blocks in validator nodes.
 :::

 ### Version DB

-VersionDB is a solution developed by Cronos team to address the size of the IAVL database.
+VersionDB is a solution developed by the Cronos team to address the size of the IAVL database.
 For more information about it, refer to these resources:

 - [VersionDB documentation](https://github.com/crypto-org-chain/cronos/tree/main/versiondb)